 Which one should you go for?

-The AT2020+ USB sounds great, better than the Blue Yeti in my opinion, but it only features a cardioid polar pattern.
+The AT2020+ USB sounds great, way better than the HyperX Quadcore in my opinion, but it only features a cardioid polar pattern.
 Still, it’s way cheaper than the Shure MV7.

 The ElGato Wave 3 is also much more affordable than the Shure but it doesn’t feature an XLR connection, so if you will never upgrade to a better solution, then this mic may be better for you.

 The Samson G-Track Pro is an interesting alternative, mainly for guitarists and bassists since it features an instrument jack that lets you record both the microphone signal and the instrument signal to separate tracks, and you can even use it with amp simulation software with very low latency.